Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 • The location of the impact.

 Sensors can be in perfect working order but fail to send a signal to the airbags to deploy.
-This is more common in rear-end collisions, as in many of today’s cars, the airbag sensors are located at the front.
-If the impact is minor, the airbags can fail to deploy.
-This might happen if you are rear-ended by a slow-moving car which doesn’t have enough impact to trigger the sensor.
+This issue is more common in rear-end collisions, as the airbag sensors are at the front of many of today’s cars.
+Airbags can also not deploy during minor impacts, such as being rear-ended by a slow-moving car.

 What Causes Airbag Failure?